 Fans of Mera have had been putting their cosplay skills to work for years, so they could dress as their favorite Queen of Atlantis.

-If you enjoyed this article, you can find links to my other Costume History Hubs by clicking on the link above.
+If you enjoyed this article, check out my other articles on costume history.
 Explore the history of some of the greatest female superheroes in comics through their costumes.

 Google Images (Images appeared on several sites and was unsure of original)